ral-facilities/datagateway-api/README.md

 Filters available for use in the API are defined in `datagateway_api.src.common.filters`.
 These filters are all based from `QueryFilter`, an asbtract class to define any filter for the API.
-Precedence is used to prioritise in which order filters should be applied, but is only needed for the Database Backend.
+Precedence is used to prioritise in which order filters should be applied, but is only needed for the Search API.

 Filtering logic is located in `datagateway_api.src.common.helpers`.
 `get_filters_from_query_string()` uses the request query parameters to form filters to be used within the API.
-A `QueryFilterFactory` is used to build filters for the correct backend and the static method within this class is called in `get_filters_from_query_string()`.
+A `QueryFilterFactory` is used to build filters for the Python ICAT and the static method within this class is called in

-## DataGateway API Backends

-As described at the top of this file, there are currently two ways that DataGateway API creates/fetches/updates/deletes data from ICAT.
-The intention is each backend allows a different method to communicate with ICAT, but results in a very similarly behaving DataGateway API.

-### Abstract Backend Class

-The abstract class can be found in `datagateway_api.src.datagateway_api.backend` and contains all the abstract methods that should be found in a class which implements `Backend`.
-The typical architecture across both backends is that the implemented functions call a helper function to process the request and the result of that is returned to the user.

-Each backend module contains the following files which offer similar functionality, implemented in their own ways:

-- `backend.py` - Implemented version of `datagateway_api.src.datagateway_api.backend`
-- `filters.py` - Inherited versions of each filter defined in `datagateway_api.src.common.filters`
-- `helpers.py` - Helper functions that are called in `backend.py`

-### Creating a Backend

-A function inside `datagateway_api.src.datagateway_api.backends` creates an instance of a backend using input to that function to decide which backend to create.
-This function is called in `main.py` which uses the backend type set in `config.yaml`, or a config value in the Flask app if it's set (this config option is only used in the tests however).
-The backend object is then parsed into the endpoint classes so the correct backend can be used.

-## Database Backend

-The Database Backend uses [SQLAlchemy](https://www.sqlalchemy.org/) to interface directly with the database for an instance of ICAT.
-This backend favours speed over thoroughness, allowing no control over which users can access a particular piece of data.

-### Mapped Classes

-The classes mapped from the database (as described [above](#endpoints)) are stored in `/common/database/models.py`.
-Each model was automatically generated using sqlacodegen.
-A class `EntityHelper` is defined so that each model may inherit two methods `to_dict()` and `update_from_dict(dictionary)`, both used for returning entities and updating them, in a form easily converted to JSON.
+`get_filters_from_query_string()`.

-## Python ICAT Backend
+## Python ICAT

+This uses
-Sometimes referred to as the ICAT Backend, this uses [python-icat](https://python-icat.readthedocs.io/en/stable/) to interact with ICAT data.
+[python-icat](https://python-icat.readthedocs.io/en/stable/) to interact with ICAT data.
 The Python-based API wrapper allows ICAT Server to be accessed using the SOAP interface.
 Python ICAT allows control over which users can access a particular piece of data, with